javascript-tutorial/vi.javascript.info/1-js/04-object-basics/01-object/article.md

 It might seem that the line `(*)` would cause an error, but no, there's totally no problem.
 That's because `const` fixes only value of `user` itself.
 And here `user` stores the reference to the same object all the time.
 The line `(*)` goes *inside* the object, it doesn't reassign `user`.

-The `const` would give an error if we try to set `user` to something else, for instance:
+The `const` would give an error if we try to set `user` to something else, Ví dụ:

 ```js run
 const user = {